 Dublin is divided into two (almost perfect) halves by River Liffey – the North and the South.
 Each of these parts contains smaller neighborhoods, each of them having its own charm and advantages.

-But there’s a simple way of understanding what is the centre of Dublin – the General Post Office located on O’Connell Street (the main street of Dublin) is considered to be the main core of Dublin and the measurement point to and from the center.
+But there’s a simple way of understanding what is the center of Dublin – the General Post Office located on O’Connell Street (the main street of Dublin) is considered to be the main core of Dublin and the measurement point to and from the center.

-Dublin is not a big city, and the center isn’t limited to one single area either.
 If you want to stay as central as possible, choose an accommodation that’s close to O’Connell Street, regardless if it’s North or South of the River Liffey.
 Temple Bar is also very central and one of the most famous areas of Dublin, as well as Trinity and Grafton Street.

 - Where to stay in Dublin for luxury: The Docklands

 - Best area to stay in Dublin for budget travelers: Smithfield